KatieStairs/weekend-redux-feedback-loop/INSTRUCTIONS.md

 ### SETUP

-Create your database and tables using the provided `data.sql` file.
+[✅]Create your database and tables using the provided `data.sql` file.
 Start the server.

 ```
 npm install